-Tree Planting Frequently Asked Questions
+Tree Planting FAQs

-Tree planting is a fun activity that people of all ages can enjoy.
+Planting days are open to all, including students, staff and members of the wider St Andrews community.
+This is a fun activity that people of all ages can enjoy.

 If you have never planted a tree before, just come along, as you will quickly pick up the skill on the day.